 When conducting an A/B split, you should always include some sort of insight into why you did the split test.
 For example:

-- Did the change affect the cost per click?
+Did the change affect the cost per click?

-- Did the change increase conversions on site?
+Did the change increase conversions?

 This helps you make sure that you aren't just doing random experiments without any reason behind them.